 The French Minister Gérald Darmanin visits Corsica, the Mediterranean island north of Sardinia, on March 16 and 17.
 The area is in the middle of violent protests as a reaction to the assault of Yvan Colonna by an inmate earlier this month.

 On March 2, Yvan Colonna, 61, was strangled by an inmate while left alone with him in the prison’s gym.
-He is still in coma two weeks later (Update March 22: Yvan Colonna died on Monday).
-Yvan Colonna, a nationalist Corsican, was convicted to life imprisonment for the assassination of Prefect Claude Erignac, the highest state’s representative in the region, in 1998.
+He is still in a coma two weeks later (Update March 22: Yvan Colonna died on Monday).
+Yvan Colonna, a nationalist Corsican, was convicted to life imprisonment for the assassination of Prefect Claude Erignac, the highest state representative in the region, in 1998.
 Arrested in 2003 after five years on the run, he always claimed his innocence.

-Police has been struggling to contain a few but extremely motivated demonstrators and at least 44 officers have been injured over the last 10 days.
+Police have been struggling to contain a few but extremely motivated demonstrators and at least 44 officers have been injured over the last 10 days.
 Some throw Molotov cocktails and have partially burnt public buildings, in an atmosphere that may lead to insurrection.